Transmission/Communication Medium or Channel:

 pair telephone wires; the shield functions as a ground.

-• Shielded twisted-pair (STP) cable combines the techniques of shielding, cancellation and wire twisting.
+• Shielded twisted-pair (STP) cable combines the techniques of shielding, cancellation, and wire twisting.
 Each pair of wires is wrapped in a metallic foil.
 The four pairs of

-wires then are wrapped in an overall metallic braid or foil.
+wires are then wrapped in an overall metallic braid or foil.

 • It is usually a 150-ohm cable, as specified for use in Ethernet network installations.